* Mining profitability *

 Algorithm Information: SHA-256

-Learn more about the SHA-256 algorithm and how it works.
+SHA-256 — what this algorithm is and how it works.

-SHA-256 is a cryptographic hash function that serves as the backbone of Fractal Bitcoin proof-of-work consensus mechanism.
+SHA-256 is a cryptographic hash function.
+Bitcoin relies on it for proof-of-work consensus.
 This algorithm processes input data of any length and produces a fixed hash value, ensuring security and integrity in the mining process.

 Crypto Mining Pools